W-symmetry, topological vertex and affine Yangian: Summary and discussion

 \section{Summary and discussion}

-In this article we have studied the connection between the non-linear $\mathcal{W}_{1+\infty}$ introduced in \cite{Gaberdiel:2012ku} and the Yangian $\mathcal{Y}$ of affine $\mathfrak{gl}(1)$ introduced in \cite{Maulik:2012wi,tsymbaliukrev,schifvas} and translated many properties that are easy to understand in $\mathcal{Y}$ to the language of $\mathcal{W}_{1+\infty}$.
+In this article we have studied the connection between the non-linear $\mathcal{W}_{1+\infty}$ introduced in \cite{Gaberdiel:2012ku} and the Yangian $\mathcal{Y}$ of affine $\mathfrak{gl}(1)$ introduced in \cite{schifvas,Maulik:2012wi,tsymbaliukrev} and translated many properties between the two pictures.
 Each of the two descriptions of the algebra has its advantages.
 The Yangian picture is very useful for studying the representation theory.
-It gives us a natural infinite-dimensional commutative subalgebra that can be explicitly diagonalized on representations.
-The representation theory in the Yangian picture reduces to large extent to combinatorics of box-counting.
-The null states in completely degenerate representations that appear if we tune the parameters of the algebra have nice combinatorial interpretation in terms of configurations of boxes. $\mathcal{W}_{1+\infty}$ on the other hand is chiral algebra of conformal field theory.
-The Heisenberg and Virasoro algebra are obvious subalgebras.
-Furthermore, the explicit commutation relations between the generators are known and so we can use the generalized Poincar\'e-Birkhoff-Witt theorem to write bases of the Verma modules of $\mathcal{W}_{1+\infty}$.
+It gives us a natural infinite-dimensional commutative subalgebra that can be explicitly diagonalized in the representation spaces.
+The representation theory in the Yangian picture reduces to a large extent to the combinatorics of box-counting.
+The null states in completely degenerate representations that appear if we tune the parameters of the algebra have nice combinatorial interpretation in terms of the configurations of boxes. $\mathcal{W}_{1+\infty}$ on the other hand is a chiral algebra of the conformal field theory.
+This means that it automatically brings the notions of the local fields and their correlation functions to the picture.
+The Heisenberg and Virasoro algebra are obvious subalgebras of $\mathcal{W}_{1+\infty}$.
+In this picture, we can also directly study the fusion, the action of the modular group coming from the geometry of the underlying Riemann surface.